brainthee/CHAOTICA/docs/definitions.md

 !!!
 Example
     Rather than a client contract you for a specific project; if they instead buy x days as an annual contract in one go.
 This contract can be entered in CHAOTICA as a Framework Agreement and can be used to keep track of days "spent" against that contract.

+### Onboarded

+Some client's require their own onboarding process and will only allow people who have been accepted to carry out work.

 ## Operations

 ### Project